-In this blog post, we will address some of the advantages and drawbacks of each license and help you determine which choice is right for you.
+We’ll go through some of the benefits and disadvantages of each license in this blog post to help you decide which option is best for you.

 What is a Freelance Permit?

-A freelancer is a self-employed person who is offering a certain service.
-He/she is a sole practitioner and starts the business in their own name.
+A freelancer is a self-employed person who provides a specific service.
+He or she is a single practitioner who sets up a business under their own name.

 Steps Involved in Obtaining a Freelance License